 Whether a developer in your organization needs access to a sensitive project or a Site Reliability Engineer (SRE) needs full admin privileges for a production environment, fine-grained access control is a prerequisite for modeling requirements, permissions, and user roles.
 Such access controls are now generally available for Dynatrace Cloud Automation.

 Along with single sign-on (SSO), granting users permissions based on their role within your organization—an approach known as Role-Based Access Control (RBAC)—is a key capability of tools that require enterprise-wide adoption.
-While SSO has been available for Dynatrace Cloud Automation since day one, the latest update enables Dynatrace user management for RBAC in the Cloud Automation module—it’s now possible to define, for example, an admin with full permissions, a user with elevated permissions, or a user with basic view permissions.
+While SSO has been available for Dynatrace Cloud Automation since day one, the latest update enables Dynatrace user management for RBAC in the Cloud Automation module—it’s now possible to define, for example, an administrator with full permissions, a user with elevated permissions, or a user with basic view permissions.

 In addition to the general user roles, you can define fine-grained permissions on Cloud Automation entities.
 This is important for DevOps, Platform Engineers, and Site Reliability Engineers (SRE) who derive their requirements from the Software Development Lifecycle (SDLC) they manage.
 Given this capability, you can now define user groups such as: